elki-project/elki-project.github.io/tutorial/hierarchical_clustering.md

 ### Auto-generated code

-First of all, we start a new class, `NaiveAgglomerativeHierarchicalClustering`, extending [AbstractDistanceBasedAlgorithm](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/algorithm/AbstractDistanceBasedAlgorithm.html).
-We accept any type of object `O` (as long as we have a distance function), and for now the output type is the abstract type `Result` (for the initial version, we could have used `Clustering<Model>`, too).
-After having eclipse auto-generate method stubs and constructor, the template code looks like this:
+First of all, we start a new class, `NaiveAgglomerativeHierarchicalClustering`, implementing [Algorithm](/releases/current/javadoc/elki/algorithm/Algorithm.html).
+We add a class logger, a field for the distance function, using a generic and unspecific data type `<O>`.
+The input type must of course be appropriate for our distance function.
+We will come to the constructor later.

 {% highlight java %}
 package tutorial.clustering;

-import de.lmu.ifi.dbs.elki.algorithm.AbstractDistanceBasedAlgorithm;
-import de.lmu.ifi.dbs.elki.data.type.TypeInformation;
-import de.lmu.ifi.dbs.elki.distance.distancefunction.DistanceFunction;
-import de.lmu.ifi.dbs.elki.logging.Logging;
-import de.lmu.ifi.dbs.elki.result.Result;
+import elki.data.type.TypeInformation;

-public class NaiveAgglomerativeHierarchicalClustering<O>
+public class NaiveAgglomerativeHierarchicalClustering<O> implements Algorithm {
-  extends AbstractDistanceBasedAlgorithm<O, Result> {
+  private static final Logging LOG = Logging.getLogger(NaiveAgglomerativeHierarchicalClustering.class);

-  protected NaiveAgglomerativeHierarchicalClustering(DistanceFunction<? super O> distanceFunction) {
+  Distance<? super O> distance;
-    super(distanceFunction);
-    // TODO Auto-generated constructor stub
-  }

   @Override
   public TypeInformation[] getInputTypeRestriction() {
-    // TODO Auto-generated method stub
-    return null;
+    return TypeUtil.array(distance.getInputTypeRestriction());
   }

-  @Override
-  protected Logging getLogger() {
-    // TODO Auto-generated method stub
-    return null;
 }
-}
 {% endhighlight %}

-We can immediately fill the two stub methods (we will come to the constructor later) - the input type must of course be appropriate for our distance function, and we use a standard class logger for error reporting:

-{% highlight java %}
-  /**
-   * Static class logger.
-   */
-  private static final Logging LOG = Logging.getLogger(NaiveAgglomerativeHierarchicalClustering.class);

-  @Override
-  protected Logging getLogger() {
-    return LOG;
-  }

-  @Override
-  public TypeInformation[] getInputTypeRestriction() {
-    return TypeUtil.array(
-       getDistanceFunction().getInputTypeRestriction()
-    );
-  }
-{% endhighlight %}

 ### The `run` method

 The `run` method is the heart of the algorithm.
-However, due to limitations of the Java language, eclipse will not be able to automatically infer the signature of this method.
-Note that there exists a `Result run(Database db);` method we inherited from [AbstractAlgorithm](/releases/release0.7.5/javadoc/de/lmu/ifi/dbs/elki/algorithm/AbstractAlgorithm.html), which we do not want to override.
-Instead, our run method uses the following signature:
+However, due to limitations of the Java language, Eclipse will not be able to automatically infer the signature of this method.
+Note that there exists a `Result autorun(Database db);` method we inherited from the [Algorithm](/releases/current/javadoc/elki/algorithm/Algorithm.html) interface, which we do not want to override.
+Instead, our run method uses the following simple signature:

 {% highlight java %}
-    public Result run(Database db, Relation<O> relation) {
+    public Clustering<Model> run(Relation<O> relation) {
       return null;
     }
 {% endhighlight %}